Krawfox/Esp32-Robo-car/README.md

-# Krawfox_ROBO :  ESP32 Bluetooth Controlled ROBO CAR
+# Arkbot: A Esp32 based ROBO that can Be controlled by Bluetooth

+Why did I named it ARKBOT ?
+Since While building it with my friend ( WE both were building our own seperate ) We had a pretty loose connection so on the 1st trial I burnt my robo tbh in the bus later exchanged with my friend ig he has the pic of the burnt robo , So since It was my 1st Hardware project TBH and had fire on the 1st trial so I named my project arkbot ( It also resembles my current username Arksukie as well)

-Krawfox_ROBO is an ESP32-based Blutooth Controlled ROBO Car that can be controlled by any android phone by just installing a APP (Bluetooth RC control).
+Arkbot is an ESP32-based Blutooth Controlled ROBO Car that can be controlled by any android phone by just installing a APP (Bluetooth RC control).
 It supports Forward , backward , left , right movement with a speed control mechanism.
 Even though th L298n motor driver heats too much you can easily run it for around 2 - 3 minutes non stop indoor and it is a also a thing i wanna improve next.

 # The ROBO Supports